 pfSense 10GbE (10Gbase-T) NIC Top Picks

-10Gbase-T is popular because it is backwards compatible with 1GbE networks.
+10Gbase-T is popular because it is backward compatible with 1GbE networks.
 This can be important if there is a need for RJ-45 copper networking on both the LAN and WAN sides.
 Here is our list of top picks for 10Gbase-T pfSense network cards:

 - Best: Chelsio T520-BT